dylan-lang/dylan-programming-book/source/collect.rst

 to access the thousandth element than to access the first element.
 The difference in access times occurs because Dylan must walk over almost 1000 pairs to get to the thousandth pair, and thus get to the thousandth element of the list.
-Although the method defined in `See Iteration with for <collect.htm#30468>`_ can copy lists, it will be excessively slow, especially for long lists.
+Although the method defined in `Iteration with for <collect.htm#30468>`_ can copy lists, it will be excessively slow, especially for long lists.